Food deserts in the United States: Fresh food availability

 A food retailer is typically considered to be a healthful food provider if it sells a variety of fresh food, including fruits and vegetables.
 Food retailers like fast-food restaurants and convenience stores are typically not in this category as they usually offer a limited variety of foods that constitutes a healthy diet.
 Frequently, even if there is produce sold at convenience stores, it is of poor quality.
 A "healthy" bodega, as defined by the New York City Department of Health and Mental Hygiene, stocks seven or more varieties of fresh fruits and vegetables and low-fat milk.

 Different countries have different dietary models and views on nutrition.
 The distinct national nutrition guides add to the controversy surrounding the definition of food deserts.
 Since a food desert is defined as an area with limited access to nutritious foods, a universal identification of them cannot be created without a global consensus on nutrition.

+Access to fresh food involve economic mobility and affordability.
+While there are ways in which the government actively support's nutritional accessibility, individuals facing food insecurity utilize different strategies to cope.
+Individuals revert to restricting their diet, choosing cheaper foods that are more processed and less nutritious, skip meals, or choose not to purchase mediations and or other products so they can purchase food instead.
+Such strategies lead to long term issues such as obesity.

+To address this issue, policies and systemic strategies involve the implementation of SNAP, WIC, and the National School Lunch Program.
+It is then mostly economic safety nets that address the health issues faced by those who are food insecure.
+Additionally, more participatory approaches such as community investment can offer similar relief to those who face food insecurity.

+Additionally, more participatory approaches such as community investment can offer similar relief to those who lack access to fresh food.
+Local governments use development funds from U.S. Department of Housing and Urban Development to fund projects such as grocery co-ops in areas that lack accessibility to fresh food.
+Some state officials also promote corporate chains to fill the void created by food deserts, relying on corporate commerce as a solution to an embedded social and racial problem.
+In Oakland, California, communities respond to lack of fresh food's by creating urban gardens.